da-roth/xad-forge/README.md

 }
 ```

+With AVXBackend, different SIMD lanes can take different branches — the conditional is evaluated per-lane at runtime.

-See the [JIT Tutorial](samples/jit_tutorial/) for a complete example demonstrating this.
+See the [JIT Tutorial](samples/jit_tutorial/) for a complete example.

 ## Building